OpenLineage/OpenLineage/website/docs/guides/facets.md

 #### Custom Facet Naming

 The naming of custom facets should follow the pattern `{prefix}{name}{entity}Facet` PascalCased.
-The prefix must be a distinct identifier named after the project defining it to avoid colision with standard facets defined in the [OpenLineage.json](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.json) spec.
+The prefix must be a distinct identifier named after the project defining it to avoid collision with standard facets defined in the [OpenLineage.json](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.json) spec.
 The entity is the core entity for which the facet is attached.

 When attached to the core entity, the key should follow the pattern `{prefix}_{name}`, where both prefix and name follow snakeCase pattern.